GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 #figure(
   image("./figures/normalization.png", height: 4cm),
+  caption: flex-caption(
-  caption: [
+    [
-    A visual comparison of Batch and Layer normalizations (adapted from @wu_group_2018)
+      A visual comparison of Batch and Layer normalizations (adapted from @wu_group_2018) ],
-  ]
+    // Short caption for the TOC
+    [A visual comparison of Batch and Layer normalizations] ),
 ) <fig:ssl:multi_source:normalization>

-Those two methods have been proven to be effective in the training deep neural network architectures.
+Those two methods have been proven to be effective in training deep neural network architectures.

 //===== Experiments
 *Experiments*